chmouel/upcs/README.rst

 upcs is a simple bash script that use curl on the back-end to upload files quickly to RackSpace Cloud Files.

 If the container uploaded is a public container then it will give you the public link for easy sharing.

+upcs is the acronym to :

+[UP]load to [C]loud [S]wiftly.

 REQUIREMENT
 ===========